Church of the Blessed Hope

-The Church of the Blessed Hope (or Church of God of the Abrahamic Faith) is a small first-day Adventist Christian body.
-The churches (Note: A number of local congregations in the Church of God (General Conference) use the name "Church of God of the Abrahamic Faith", often leading to confusion of the two bodies.
-For this reason, the Church of the Blessed Hope has been retained as the denominational title for this article.) have common roots with the Christadelphians and the Church of God General Conference (Abrahamic Faith).
+The Church of the Blessed Hope (CBH), also known as the Church of God of the Abrahamic Faith, is a small nontrinitarian sect within Adventist tradition.
+The group (Note: A number of local congregations in the Church of God (General Conference) use the name "Church of God of the Abrahamic Faith," often leading to confusion of the two bodies.
+For this reason, the Church of the Blessed Hope has been retained as the denominational title for this article.) observes worship on Sunday rather than the Sabbath and traces its origins to the nineteenth-century Adventist movement.
+It has historical and theological roots in the Christadelphians and is closely related to the Church of God General Conference (Abrahamic Faith).